team-friendo/signalboost/CONTRIBUTING.md

 * **timely feedback:** you should expect to hear back from a `Team Friendo` member within 24 hours of submitting your request
   * if 48 hours passes and nobody has said anything, feel free to `@team-friendo` in the MR discussion to get our attention! :)

+# Reviewing Merge Requests <a name="review"></a>

+This is likely to change a bunch as we evolve the CI support for the project.
+For now, this is how the process of moving from an open MR to a shipped feature will go:

+* team assigns a reviewer if one has not already been assigned (for community-submitted MRs)
+* reviewer makes sure tests and lint rules are passing (manually or in CI)
+* reviewer pulls down branch, runs app, makes sure it behaves as the "Behavior" section in the corresponding issue describes (ie: that the MR meet's the issue's "acceptance criteria")
+* if feeling extra helpful, reviewer might poke around manually to make sure no regressions were introduced (at a base level: admins should be able to broadcast messages and new users should be able to subscribe and unsubscribe)
+* reviewer gives constructive code review (more on what that means to come), then:
+  * approves and merges
+  * asks for changes and merges once they have been made
+* if the work is functional but has clean up issues (difficult-to-maintain/hard-to-follow code, a useful refactor left unimplemented), the reviewer should consider:
+  * refraining from blocking shipping the MR over these issues, and instead
+  * opening a new issue -- the point of which is to clean up the MR under review -- and assign the MR author to implement it after the current MR is merged but before moving onto other work
+* if all of the above works, deploy!
+  * for now: @aguestuser will always do this manually
+  * long-term: @fdbk will investigate getting push-button deploy in gitlab (so that we can do manual testing first before automatically deploying)

 # Style Preferences <a name="style"></a>